lab42open-team/deco/README.md

 This repository is supplementary to this report for the programming / Command Line Interface workflow.
 It aims to provide the basis for it's implementation accompanied with an example.
 <img src="gui-cli-workflows.png" width="60%">

 **Figure 1.** The proposed workflows with the available tools.
 On the left, the GUI web applications are displayed and on the right the programming libraries and command line tools.
 This repository contains the scripts to use the CLI and programming tools for this workflow.

+## Purpose

+This workflow is a demonstration of our vision and not a complete pipeline tool for biodiversity data rescue.
+It brings together state of the art image processing and OCR tools with text mining technologies and Web APIs in order to assist curators.
+Furthermore, by using programming interface and Command Line Tools this workflow is scalable and customisable.
+Note that not all tools that appear in Figure 1 are included in this workflow.

 ## Repository structure